Frequently Asked Questions about Indoor Tanning, Spray/Airbrush Tanning, and Red Light Therapy.

 Sunless tanning is the process by which the skin color is darkened from exposure to a colorless sugar-based hygroscopic crystalline powder compound called dihydroxyacetone (DHA).
 DHA combines with the amino acids in the outermost 25% of the skin causing them to form brown-colored melaninoids giving the skin the appearance of a tan.

-DHA was first discovered in the 1920’s by a German scientists doing X-ray experiments.
+DHA was first discovered in the 1920s by German scientists doing X-ray experiments.
 The exact process they used to first discover DHA is not clear, but it was derived from sugar beets and sugar cane.
 After contact with the skin, the scientists noticed it turned the skin brown.
 Nothing much happened with DHA for 20 or so years after that.
-Then it was used to treat vitilgo, which is a rare skin depigment disorder.
+Then it was used to treat vitiligo, which is a rare skin depigment disorder.
 Finally In 1960 Coppertone commercialized it as a sunless tanning produce and it introduced QT or Quick Tanning.
 The color was not very authentic and the sunless market was nearly destroyed before it got started.
 In the 1970s the Food and Drug Administration added DHA to their list of approved cosmetic ingredients.
-It wasn’t until sometime in the 1980s that the cosmetic companies refined the processing giving much better and more consistent results [browner, rather than orange]with DHA.
+It wasn’t until sometime in the 1980s that the cosmetic companies refined the processing giving much better and more consistent results [browner, rather than orange] with DHA.
 Today the color has been perfected and users find the results to be excellent and natural-looking.

-Sunless tanning is a great alternative or compliment to a UV-based tan.
+Sunless tanning is a great alternative or complement to a UV-based tan.
 In addition to the same reasons individuals tan indoors, sunless tanning does not include any UV rays, which allows tanners to tan more often without any concern for overexposure.
 Furthermore, those with fair skin may find they achieve much better results than just UV-based tanning

 YES!
 In fact, that’s what many do since it allows tanners to achieve an even darker tan that lasts longer than a sunless tan alone.